mangdangroboticsclub/apps-md-robots/README.md

 ![GeminiFeedback](imgs/GeminiFeedback.png)

-If you want to DIY the key words to control the robot by voice, please revise line 262 or line 275.
+If you want to DIY the key words to control the robot by voice, please revise here.

 ![keyWordofMovement](imgs/keyWordofMovement.png)